raresica1234/ATAR-SE/task.md

 - `reviewType`: ReviewType (enum with values: strong accept, accept, weak accept, borderline paper, weak reject, reject, strong reject)
 - `recommendation`: String

-**Observation**: `"borderline paper" reviewType does not represent a review in itself, but rather the case when a paper has a score of 0(both accepted and reject in equal measure) (e.g: 1 weak accept + 1 weak reject => borderline paper`

 # Functionality
 ## User specific functionality
 | Anybody |